Roma Street station construction update - February and March 2025

 Roma Street – Opposite Makerston Street

-• Hoarding and scaffolding assembling and disassembling requiring hand tools
+• Hoarding and scaffolding assembling and disassembling requiring hand tools and steel

 Western services building